 $(SecureShellExecutable) $(RemoteUserName)@$(RemoteHostName) -i $(PrivateKey); cd $(RemoteWorkingDirectory)/<project directory>; ninja <target>"

-, you can write cmake --build $(RemoteWorkingDirectory)/<project directory> --target <target>
+Instead of ninja, you can write cmake --build $(RemoteWorkingDirectory)/<project directory> --target <target> as well.

 # invoke with: "C:Program Files (x86)WinSCPwinscp.com" /script=name-of-this-file